owickstrom/wickstrom.tech/_posts/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure.md

 We have just scratched the surface of music theory in describing the first piece of music, but we have enough of a model to start generating simple sight-reading exercises.
-Let us start by building a simple program using *core.logic*, and then gradually add constraints to make the generated music more realistic and challenging.
+Let's start by building a simple program using *core.logic*, and then gradually add constraints to make the generated music more realistic and challenging.